Skip to main content

 --dry-runShow what would be removed without modifying files

-Removes .agents/, all generated tool files, and archive directories.
+Removes .hatch3r/hatch.json, all generated tool files, and archive directories (.hatch3r-archive/).
+Keeps the rest of .hatch3r/ — learnings, handoffs, overrides, mcp, and .customize.yaml files.
 Optionally offers to reinitialize after cleanup.

 hatch3r worktree-setup